eden-chan/DiscordDigest/README.md

 - `d` dry-run: fetch, score, and summarize; prints results in the right pane
 - `q` quit

-## Export Channels to JSON
+## Export Channels to JSON (optional)

 Scrape available channels (via Hikari REST) and write them to a JSON file.
-This file is required by the TUI and CLI.
+You can seed the database from this if desired, but the TUI/CLI prefer SQLite.

 ```
 python -m digest.scrape --out data/channels.json